GRD - Government revenue dataset

 Information on updates

 The GRD is updated periodically, based on (i) changes or updates to the underlying data and (ii) feedback from users who are able to provide expertise or guidance with regard to particular countries or regions.
-In keeping with the wider aims of transparency and openness, users are encouraged to contact WIDER with feedback and suggestions where they have questions surrounding the data.
-Contact database manager.
+In keeping with the wider aims of transparency and openness, users are encouraged to contact UNU-WIDER with feedback and suggestions where they have questions surrounding the data.
+Contact us.

 - November 2017: Minor revisions to metadata.
 Corrected ‘Total Revenue’ figures for Tunisia.
 Added GDP series to merged file.